samirsalman/UserManager-NodeJS/README.md

 - Logging

 ## Cookie Manager
-In login operation there are two different flow, if there is a cookie in request's header then **Cookie Manager** verify if the cookie is expired, if yes continue with standard login flow and set the cookie with 1 day expires, otherwise do login with cookie.
+In login operation there are two different flow, if there is a cookie in request's header then **Cookie Manager** verify if the cookie is expired, if yes continue with standard login flow and set the cookie with 1 day expires, otherwise do login with the cookie.
 Moreover **Cookie Manager** delete expired cookies with a daily scheduled script.

 ## Logout flow

-Logout function delete cookie of the User from the database.
+Logout function deletes cookie of the User from the database.

 ## Responses Schema